Credit Karma Guide to Cash Back Credit Cards

 Just be aware that this card has a $95 annual fee, which eats away part of your cash back.
 You also won’t earn bonus rewards at superstores or warehouse clubs, so if you do most of your grocery shopping or gas purchasing at Costco or Sam’s Club, you’ll only earn 1% back.

-From a purely cash back perspective, Discover it® is the best rotating category cash back credit card.
-It offers 5% cash back on up to $1,500 in total purchases per quarter in rotating categories when you activate.
+From a purely cash back perspective, the Discover it® Cash Back is the best rotating category cash back credit card.
+It offers 5% cash back on up to $1,500 in total purchases per quarter in rotating categories when you activate (1% after the cap) and 1% on all other purchases.
 Additionally, Discover will automatically match the cash back you earn after your first 12 consecutive billing periods.

 Chase Freedom® is another potential winner in this category.
-We put it head-to-head with Discover it® and found some surprising results.
+We put it head-to-head with Discover it® Cash Back and found some surprising results.